tossmilestone/crawlgo/README.md

 Flags:
-      --download-selector string   The DOM selector to query the links that will be downloaded from the site -h, --help                       help for crawlgo
+      --download-selector string   The DOM selector to query the links that will be downloaded from the site --enable-profile             enable profiling the program to start a pprof HTTP server on localhost:6360 -h, --help                       help for crawlgo
       --save-dir string            The directory to save downloaded files. (default "./crawlgo") --site string                The site to crawl